 - Analyze complex environmental compliance problems, make statistical inferences from complex data, and develop recommendations or solutions

-- And represent the department in contacts and relationships with the public, local business community, other government agencies, and the media
+- Represent the department in contacts and relationships with the public, local business community, other government agencies, and the media

+Two years of professional experience in environmental regulation, analysis, or environmental research performing journey level duties and responsibilities equivalent to the Environmental Specialist (Level II) class in Sacramento County service.Or

 : 2.
-Four years of professional experience in environmental inspections, enforcement, regulation, analysis, and/or research performing journey level duties and responsibilities equivalent to the Environmental Specialist (Level II) class in Sacramento County service.Note

-: Possession of a Master's Degree from an accredited college or university in health science, public health, natural science, physical science, environmental science, business or public administration, or a related field may substitute for one year of the required experience.Note:
+Possession of a Master's Degree from an accredited college or university in health science, public health, natural science, physical science, environmental science, or a related field.AND

-Up to one year of the required education may be substituted by full-time, or equivalent part-time, experience similar to that described on the basis of 173.6 hours + 21.7 days = 1 work month = 3 semester or 4.5 quarter units.Note:
+: Up to one year of the required education may be substituted with full time or equivalent part time experience similar to that described, on the basis of 173.6 hours = 21.7 days = 1 work month = 3 semester or 4.5 quarter units.Note: